JulienTant/Laravel-Env-Sync/README.md

 Again, you can launch the command with the option `--reverse` or with `--src` and `--dest`.

+The command will also dispatch event `Jtant\LaravelEnvSync\Events\MissingEnvVars`, which will contain the missing env variables, which could be used in automatic deployments.
+Event is only fired when there are missing env variables.

 ### Show diff between your envs files

 You can show a table that compares the content of your env files by using the `php artisan env:diff` command.